camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 {{< img src="../img/cmmn-1.png" >}}

 Optionally you can rename the case plan model.
-Change the name of the case plan model using the *Name* field in the properties panel into Loan Application.
-You should see that the new name is also visible in the diagram at the top latch of the case plan model.
+Change the name of the case plan model into Loan Application using the *Name* field in the properties panel.
+You should see that the new name is also visible in the diagram in the top latch of the case plan model.

 # Add Human Tasks

 As the first part of the case, the loan application should be reviewed for any formal errors.
 We therefore need a human task in our case.
-First click on the plain task, then on the screw wrench next to it.
+First click on the plain task, then on the wrench next to it.
 Select *Human Task* to change the type of the task.

 {{< img src="../img/cmmn-2.png" >}}

 Double click on the human task to edit its name.
 Type `Check Application` and hit enter.

-In addition, the customer's creditworthiness has to be assessed.
-Add a second task from the palette at the left hand side to the canvas.
+Additionally, the customer's creditworthiness has to be assessed.
+Add a second task to the canvas from the palette at the left hand side.
 Morph it to a human task like the *Check Application* task.
 Double click on it and name it `Provide Customer Rating`.

 {{< note title="Human Tasks" class="info" >}}
 To learn more about human tasks, consider checking the [Human Task section](/manual/latest/reference/cmmn11/tasks/human-task) of our CMMN implementation guide.